apenwarr/redo/README.md

 # Do end users have to have redo installed in order to build my project?

-No.  We include a very short (99 lines, as of this writing) shell script called `do` in the `minimal/` subdirectory of the redo project.  `do` is like `redo` (and it works with the same `*.do` scripts), except it doesn't understand dependencies; it just always rebuilds everything from the top.
+No.  We include a very short and simple shell script called `do` in the `minimal/` subdirectory of the redo project.  `do` is like `redo` (and it works with the same `*.do` scripts), except it doesn't understand dependencies; it just always rebuilds everything from the top.